 We are fighting back!
-The Trillion Trees ReForest Fund is directly restoring forest at crucial sites, including three restoration projects in Africa in 2020.
+The Trillion Trees ReForest Fund is directly restoring forest at crucial sites.
 By donating to the ReForest Fund, you are supporting these projects.

 We welcome the support of companies and individuals.
 With your support:

 - £3 could plant or restore one tree (and ensure it is looked after and able to grow into the future).

 - £100 could help enable a farmer to create a small woodlot to supply needed firewood and reduce pressure on threatened forest.

 - £3,000 could help to re-establish an entire hectare of rainforest.

 - £30,000 could help to plant 10,000 trees (which will be able to grow into a diverse and protected forest).

 For other support options, please get in touch using the contact form below.